arnard76/COMPSCI-student-lab-marking/README.md

-- have to go to database to export mark students data for excel automate script once lab is over, would be great to display the inputs for the excel script e.g. as 3 copy-paste actions on a laptop
+- have to go to database to export mark students data for excel automate script once lab is over, would be great to display the inputs for the excel script e.g. as 3 copy-paste actions on a laptop ✅

+- small wait time after finished marking ✅ reduced and added success message feedback